Taisuke Kusunoki and Koga Hoshino talk about FACTION SKI

 L=172, 178, 184, 190cm D=133-106-125mm R=20m

-If I'm only going to ski in the park, I'll ride the 2.0, but the 3.0 feels like a board that I can ride all day from morning to evening without changing boards.
-The flex is softer than the 2.0, so it's suitable for buttering and playing on the terrain.
+If I were only skiing in the park, I'd stick with the 2.0, but the 3.0 feels like a board I could ride all day, from morning till evening, without changing boards.
+It's softer than the 2.0, making it suitable for buttering and terrain play.

-There's rocker in the nose and tail, and the rocker rise and flex are great for buttering on park tables and other equipment.
+The nose and tail have rocker, and the rocker angle and flex are good for buttering on park features like tables.

 Photo=Takahiro Nakanishi Instagram @tokonamekin